paytonjewell/ReactPortfolioTemplate/README.md

 ### Step 1: Replace the images.

-Open the project folder in Finder or whatever your machine's file explorer is called.
+Open the project folder in Finder, or whatever your machine's file explorer is called.
 Navigate to `/src/img/`.
 There, you will see five images.
 Delete them all, and then add your own, with the following criteria:

 - Add to the folder an image of yourself with the background removed, and cropped to a square shape.
 I know it seems picky, but this is what will look best with the template.
 I recommend using https://www.remove.bg/ to remove the background.
 If the image is very wide or very tall, crop it using your machine's built-in image editor so that it is mostly square.
 When you add this to the `img` folder, be sure to rename the file `self.png`.
 - Next, add to the folder as many screenshots of your projects as you would like.
 The default number or projects is four.
-This can either be a singular image of the site, or you can make mockups like the one below in Canva, Photoshop, Gimp, etc. Feel free to email/DM me at any of my socials if you want help making something similar.
+This can either be a singular image of the site, or you can make mockups like the one below in Canva, Photoshop, Gimp, etc. Feel free to email/DM me at any of my socials (listed at the bottom of this README) if you want help making something similar.
 Eventually I'll write a blog post on how to make them:
 ![example](https://paytonjewell.github.io/static/media/mock1.617c35af.png)

 - Rename all of your project image files to "mock1.png", "mock2.png", "mock3.png", etc. for as many as you have, starting with 1 and going in consecutive order.

-### Step 2: Edit the `info.js` file.
+### Step 2: Edit the `Info.js` file.
-Next, open project in your code editor.
+Next, open the project in your code editor.
 Navigate to `/src/Info/Info.js`.
 There are some instructions written in the comments there, but I'll go over everything here as well.

 #### 2a: Pick your color scheme.
 Near the top of the `Info.js` file, you will see the following line: